 - What are the challenges to supporting this reality? - 1.
 Which addresses does each process get? ✓ Whatever virtual addresses they want - 2.
 How do we move memory around? - 3.
-How do we support processes bigger than RAM? ✓ Leave some pages on disk - 4.
+How do we support processes bigger than RAM? - 4.
 How do we protect processes from each other? - 5.
-How do we deal with how incredibly slow disk is?
+How do we deal with how incredibly slow disk is? ✓ Use RAM as a cache for disk